 The perfect length of a short story can be tricky to figure out.
 Make it too long and you exceed the reader’s attention span and nobody wants to publish it; make it too short and you have flash fiction on your hands.

-Edgar Allen Poe described the proper length of a short story by saying it had to be something readable in a single sitting.
+Edgar Allan Poe described the proper length of a short story by saying it had to be something readable in a single sitting.
 I like that.
 It measures a short story by reading time, rather than page length or word count.
 But I think word count is the easiest way to measure story length.

 How long should a short story be?
 Well, to help you decide, I have compiled the word counts from the top five short stories of seven different authors.
 I will show you the average short story lengths, so you can make an informed decision about how long to make your short story.